aptech/docs/docs/CR-plotSetYTicLabel.rst

     :param &myPlot: A :class:`plotControl` structure pointer.
     :type &myPlot: struct pointer

     :param fmt: the desired formatting for the Y-axis tick labels.
-If a 2x1 string array is passed in, the first element of *fmt* will control the left Y-axis and the second element will control the right Y-axis. sprintf style formatting strings are supported.
+If a 2x1 string array is passed in, the first element of *fmt* will control the left Y-axis and the second element will control the right Y-axis. :func:`sprintf` style formatting strings are supported.
 See Remarks below for more information.
     :type fmt: string or 2x1 string array

     :param angle: Optional argument, the angle in degrees at which to display the Y-axis tick labels.